zattoo/issuer/README.md

 # Issuer

-GitHub Action for adding a link to issue on PR description from PR title
+GitHub Action for adding a link to issue on pull-request description from pull-request title The Action is coupled to JIRA and mostlikely won't work on

 ## Inputs